grachale/navigational-server/README.md

 (40784 + 32037) % 65536 = 7285

 The client sends its confirmation code to the server in the CLIENT_CONFIRMATION message, and the server calculates the hash back from it and compares it with the original hash of the username.
 If both values match, the server sends the SERVER_OK message; otherwise, it responds with the SERVER_LOGIN_FAILED message and terminates the connection.
-The entire sequence is shown in the following diagram:

-Client Server
-​------------------------------------------
-CLIENT_USERNAME --->
-<--- SERVER_KEY_REQUEST
-CLIENT_KEY_ID --->
-<--- SERVER_CONFIRMATION
-CLIENT_CONFIRMATION --->
-<--- SERVER_OK
-or
-SERVER_LOGIN_FAILED
-.
-.
-.

 The server does not know the usernames in advance.
 Therefore, robots can choose any username, but they must know the sets of both client and server keys.
 The key pairs ensure mutual authentication and prevent the authentication process from being compromised by simple eavesdropping.

 ### Robot Movement towards the Goal

 The robot can only move forward (SERVER_MOVE) and can perform a 90-degree turn to the right (SERVER_TURN_RIGHT) or left (SERVER_TURN_LEFT) in place.
 After each movement command, it sends a confirmation (CLIENT_OK) message, including its current coordinates.
 The server does not know the robot's initial position at the beginning of communication.
 Therefore, the server must determine the robot's position (position and direction) only from its responses.
 To prevent infinite wandering of the robot in space, each robot has a limited number of movements (only forward steps).
 The number of movements should be sufficient for the robot to move reasonably toward the goal.
 The communication example follows.
 The server first moves the robot forward twice to detect its current state and then guides it towards the target coordinates [0,0].

-Client Server
-​------------------------------------------
-.
-.
-.
-<--- SERVER_MOVE
-or
-SERVER_TURN_LEFT
-or
-SERVER_TURN_RIGHT
-CLIENT_OK --->
-<--- SERVER_MOVE
-or
-SERVER_TURN_LEFT
-or
-SERVER_TURN_RIGHT
-CLIENT_OK --->
-<--- SERVER_MOVE
-or
-SERVER_TURN_LEFT
-or
-SERVER_TURN_RIGHT
-.
-.
-.

 Immediately after authentication, the robot expects at least one movement command - SERVER_MOVE, SERVER_TURN_LEFT, or SERVER_TURN_RIGHT!
 It is not possible to try to pick up the secret during the first attempt.
 There are many obstacles on the way to the goal that robots must bypass.
 The following rules apply to obstacles: